SWeszler/programming_problems/README.md

 ## Trees
-1. Is is a binary search tree
+1. Is it a binary search tree
 2. Lowest common ancestor of two items in binary tree